BeChris/ampkg/README.md

 ### ARCH
 Contains a value matching pattern (arm|ppc|x86|m68k)-(aros|amigaos|morphos) [version restrictions] to indicate for which architecture the package is generated.\
-The special **any** value can be used to indicate the package can be installed and used on any architecture and any os.
+The special **any** value can be used to indicate the package can be installed and used on any architecture and any OS.

 For the moment only **ppc-morphos** and **any** will be supported.

 Examples:
 ```
-// usable on any PowerPC based computers running MorphOS at any version
 {
+    "//ARCH": "usable on any PowerPC based computers running MorphOS at any version",
     "ARCH": "ppc-morphos"
 }
 ```

 ```
-// usable on any PowerPC based computers running MorphOS at version >= 1.5
 {
+    "//ARCH": "usable on any PowerPC based computers running MorphOS at version >= 1.5",
     "ARCH": "ppc-morphos >= 1.5"
 }
 ```

 ```
-// usable on any PowerPC based computers running MorphOS at version >= 1.5 and <= 2.0
 {
+    "//ARCH": "usable on any PowerPC based computers running MorphOS at version >= 1.5 and <= 2.0",
     "ARCH": "ppc-morphos >= 1.5 <= 2.0"
 }
 ```

 ```
-// usable on any architecture (for example for data only packages)
 {
+    "//ARCH": "usable on any architecture (for example for data only packages)",
     "ARCH": "any"
 }
 ```